Combining Transformers with Natural Language Explanations: Experimental Setup

 \subsubsection{Data}

-We consider a portion of the IBM2015 argumentative corpus, built in the context of the Debater project~\cite{rinott2015show,slonim2021autonomous}.
+We consider a portion of the IBM2015 argumentative dataset built in the context of the Debater project~\citep{rinott2015show,slonim2021autonomous}.
 The dataset consists of a collection of Wikipedia pages, grouped into topics.
-The annotation procedure carried out by IBM is context-dependent, which means that claims and evidence are annotated with the assumption that the topic (context) is given.
-In our scenario, we selected the four topics with the largest amount of claims and evidence.
+The annotation procedure carried out by IBM assumes that claims and evidence are annotated with respect to a given topic.
+In our study, we selected the four topics with the largest amount of claims and evidence.
 Subsequently, we defined the set of evidence as the model memory.
-Due to how argumentative texts were annotated, there are cases in which a single sentence may contain both a claim and evidence or, more seldom, an evidence spans through multiple sentences and incorporates a claim.
-Indeed, these cases hinder the quality of selected data, but due to the low amount of such spurious sentences, we do not consider further pre-processing steps and use the corpus as is.
+We consider an explanation to be correct if the selected memory slots correspond to evidence linked to the given claim in the original ground truth data set.
+Due to how argumentative texts were annotated, there are cases in which a single sentence may contain both a claim and evidence or, more seldom, evidence spans through multiple sentences and incorporates a claim.
+Indeed, these cases hinder the quality of selected data, but due to the low amount of such spurious sentences, we do not consider further pre-processing steps and use the dataset as is.
 Table~\ref{tab:ibm2015_statistics} reports details about the selected subsets of topics, focusing on their argumentative content.
 We remark that evidence in the IBM2015 dataset are typically statements extracted from studies or facts established by experts: it is thus a reasonable assumption to have a list of such items available to support claim detection.
+The following reports an example of a topic, claim and its linked evidence found in the IBM2015 corpus.

+\begin{description} \item[Topic] \textit{This house would embrace multiculturalism.} \item[Claim] \textit{Indigenous peoples have the right to the dignity and diversity of their cultures, traditions, histories and aspirations which shall be appropriately reflected in education and public information.} \item[Evidence] \textit{In October 2007, former Australian Prime Minister John Howard pledged to hold a referendum on changing the constitution to recognise indigenous Australians if re-elected.
+He said that the distinctiveness of people's identity and their rights to preserve their heritage should be acknowledged.} \end{description}